ETA444/datacamp-learning/README.md

 # DataCamp Notes

 Welcome to my `datacamp-notes` repository!
-This repository serves as my personal codebook, tracking my journey of leveling up my Python, R, SQL and PowerBI on DataCamp.
+This repository serves as my personal codebook, tracking my journey of leveling up my Python, R, SQL and PowerBI on DataCamp\*.
 It is a compilation of markdown files summarizing various functions, concepts, and lessons I have encountered across different courses.

 ## Repository Structure